johanneszab/vpn-auto-reconnect.sh/README.md

 2. Copy "_vpn-config-sample.sh_" to "_vpn-config.sh_".
 Simply run "_cp vpn-config-sample.sh vpn-config.sh_".

-3. Set your openvpn _connection name_ and openvpn _uuid_ in "_vpn-config.sh_".
-Run "_nmcli con show_" to get these values.
+3. Configure "_vpn-config.sh_".
+All the needed info on how to do that, is shown in the config comments.

-4. _vpn-auto-reconnect.sh stop_ -- stops the monitor and also the VPN connection
+4. _vpn-auto-reconnect.sh start_ -- starts and monitors VPN connection

-5. _vpn-auto-reconnect.sh start_ -- starts and monitors VPN connection
+5. _vpn-auto-reconnect.sh stop_ -- stops the monitor and also the VPN connection

 ## Source: